bigcommerce/dev-docs/docs/stencil-docs/reference-docs/handlebars-helpers-reference.md

 </div>

 This page describes all of the Handlebars helpers supported on the Stencil framework.
 It includes helpers that are custom to, or customized for, Stencil.
 They are marked as **Custom Helper**.
-Only certiain standard heplpers are whitelisted and they are listed below as **Standard Helpers**.
+Only certain standard helpers are whitelisted and they are listed below as **Standard Helpers**.

 For background information on using Handlebars helpers, please see the [official Handlebars documentation](http://handlebarsjs.com).